KryspinTrawnik/CafeMVC/README.md

 * Creating/editing customer account - every customer has his own account with basic informations
 * Creating/editing products
 * Orders managment for admin acceptance/cancel/check
+* Adding images dietinfo tags to Products
 ## Status
 The application is still in progress.
 It is contected to MSSQL data base.
+Major part of services and repositories is done.
+I am about to look at Controllers and Views.